 And if you’ve tried memorizing everything without making yourself insane…

 Then this article is for you.
 We’ll present three easy-to-remember medical mnemonics that can help you formulate a good differential diagnosis for any condition.

-If you want even more, check out this listing of hundreds of the most popular mnemonics for differential diagnosis.
+If you want even more, check out this book with hundreds of the most popular mnemonics for the differential diagnosis.

 Differential Diagnosis Mnemonic Formulation